How to Check Engine for Spark

 Conclusion

-While these instructions were meant to help you learn how to check for sparks on a car engine, these methods can check for sparks on lawnmowers and motorcycles as well as any large or small gasoline engine.
+While these instructions were meant to help you learn how to check for sparks on a car engine, these methods can check for sparks on lawnmowers and motorcycles, as well as any large or small gasoline engine.

 Frequently Asked Questions

-How to check if a spark plug is firing without a test light?
+How do you inspect the spark plug operation without a test light?

 How do I know if I need new spark plug wires?